vamshi-2806/medical_documentation_AI/README.md

-# medical_documentation_AI
- generate a medical document from the uploaded audio file.
+# medical_documentation_AI - Generate a medical document from the uploaded audio file.

 After cloning this repository, Create a .env file and store your GEMINI API as